WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

 {{ config.cProps.devNotice }}
+{{ config.cProps.acronyms }}
 # Access RoomOS xAPI via SSH ~(section\ {{config.cProps.rxp.sectionIds.ssh}})~
 !!! abstract

-    In this section, we'll dive into the various pieces of the RoomOS Device xAPI stack and how to make use of them in various ways over an Secure Shell (SSH) Session a Cisco RoomOS Device.
+    In this section, we'll dive into the various pieces of the RoomOS Device xAPI stack and how to make use of them in various ways over a Secure Shell (SSH) Session to a Cisco RoomOS Device.

-    Understanding how to navigate a terminal session with the a Cisco RoomOS Device will be instrumental in your customization journey, but it's also a key integration pillar to many products, such as a room control processors, to interface with a a Cisco RoomOS Device.
+    Understanding how to navigate a terminal session with the a Cisco RoomOS Device will be instrumental in your device management and customization journey, but it's also a key integration pillar for many services on the market, such as a room control processors (Crestron, Extron, Etc) and

 ## Section {{config.cProps.rxp.sectionIds.ssh}} Requirements